Geometric Arbitrage Theory and Market Dynamics Reloaded: Market Model and Differential Topology

 \subsection{Parametrization of Strategies and Differential-Topological Version of the Fundamental Arbitrage Pricing Theorem}

 Now we will investigate the relationships between homotopy for self-financing strategies and holonomy of the connection for the principal fibre bundle describing the market model.
 Let us assume that we have fixed a num\'{e}raire by choosing an appropriate global cross section $g^{\text{Num}}$ of the gauge bundle $\mathcal{B}$.
-From the Ambrose-Singer Theorem (see \cite{St82}, theorem VII.1.2.) we now that the Lie algebra $\LAhol(\chi)$ of the holonomy group $\Hol(\chi)$ is spanned by the values of the curvature form.
+From the Ambrose-Singer Theorem (see \cite{St82}, Theorem VII.1.2.) we now that the Lie algebra $\LAhol(\chi)$ of the holonomy group $\Hol(\chi)$ is spanned by the values of the curvature form.
 More exactly, assuming that both $M$ and $\mathcal{B}$ are connected, for any $b\in\mathcal{B}$

 \begin{theorem}[\textbf{Holonomic Parametrization of Self-financing Strategies}] Let $M$ and $\mathcal{B}$ be connected.
-The Lie algebra $\LAhol(\chi)$ parameterizes all $\mathcal{C}^1$-homotopic self-financing strategies in the market model in the following sense: it exists a group isomorphism mapping
+The Lie algebra $\LAhol(\chi)$ parameterizes all homotopic self-financing strategies in the market model in the following sense: it exists a group isomorphism mapping

-\begin{itemize} \item $0\in\LAhol(\chi)$ to the equivalence class of no-free-lunch-with-vanishing-risk strategies which are null-$\mathcal{C}^1$-contractible. \item Non trivial elements of $\LAhol(\chi)$ to different equivalence classes of $\mathcal{C}^1$-self-financing arbitrage strategies with the same start and end points. \end{itemize}
+\begin{itemize} \item $0\in\LAhol(\chi)$ to the equivalence class of no arbitrage strategies which are null-contractible. \item Non trivial elements of $\LAhol(\chi)$ to different equivalence classes of $\mathcal{D}$-admissible self-financing arbitrage strategies with the same start and end points. \end{itemize}

 \end{theorem}